codeigniterpower/codeigniter-currency/docs/README-developers.md

 This model just retrieve the data of a user, the user credentials are not stored, login are managed agains IMAP or external source..

-The table stored the sesion and will check if are still valid, when time out, will retry the login and refrsh the session into the table.
+The table stored the session and will check if are still valid, when time out, will retry the login and refrsh the session into the table.

 The permission are simple: if are enabled, can make modifications, either